Karce/gupaxtk/IDEAS.md

 ### Website
 Build a website like [gupax.io](https://gupax.io) to have a more user frendly presentation and installation method.
 Having a website, we can detect the architecture and os of the visitor and give him the right archive to download.
-### Successor of Gupax
-Gupaxx is maintained and does not force the use of the raffle.
-It also fix bugs and brings improvements.
-I don't see any reasons to use the original Gupax now.
-Gupaxx could replace Gupax as **the** GUI to make mining on monero easy.
-Original author could be asked to archive his repository and give a link to Gupaxx.
-P2pool explorer could also be updated to provide a link to Gupaxx instead of Gupax.
 ### Generated wallet
 If Gupaxx could create a wallet and put the primary address in p2pool tab automaticcly, it would remove a manual step for the user.
 It could be an option to ask at first start.